pepperkit/tabasco/README.md

 ## Usage

 ```
-Tabasco is a CLI tool to generate a placeholder text akka 'Lorem ipsum' generator.
+Tabasco is a CLI tool to generate a placeholder text akka 'Lorem ipsum'.

 Usage:
 	 tabasco [--arguments]